Nivalyx/osu-wiki/wiki/Tournaments/CIC/Open_2025/en.md

    - Playing a warm-up beatmap is not mandatory, and players may elect to skip their warm-up pick should they wish to.
 4. Maps from the same mod pool **may not be picked by the same player twice in a row**.
    - For example, following a NM1 pick, the player may not pick another map from the No Mod pool on their next turn.
-5. When playing a map from the Hard Rock or Double Time pool, the Hidden mod may be optionally used by any player.
+5. In a Hard Rock or Double Time pick, the Hidden mod may optionally be used by any player on top of the respective mods.
+6. In a Free Mod pick, each player has to apply at least one mod to play the beatmap with.
+Allowed mods are Easy, Hard Rock, Hidden, or any possible combinations of the three mods.
+   - Playing a Free Mod pick without any mods applied is not allowed.
-6. In the case of a tiebreaker, the tiebreaker map will be played with the FreeMod option enabled.
+7. In the case of a tiebreaker, the tiebreaker map will be played with the Free Mod option enabled.
 Players are free to play the tiebreaker map with the Hidden mod should they wish to.
    - Playing the tiebreaker map with a mod is *not* mandatory.
-7. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.
+8. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.